 Financial sanctions

-Understanding the financial sanctions regime
+Understanding the sanctions regime

 They are also used as a last-resort enforcement tool when international peace and security has been threatened.

-A designated person, entity or regime subject to sanctions that are effective in the UK is known as a 'target'.
+A designated person, entity or regime subject to sanctions that are effective in the UK is also known as a 'target'.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.